pglebow/rest-data/README.md

 ### Run the [ClientExampleControllerTest](src/test/java/com/glebow/demo/controller/ClientExampleControllerTest.java)
 Look at the messages in the log; they describe the actions taken when attempting to retrieve a user.

+## OAUTH2
+OAUTH2 is a specification that for authentication and authorizations.
+See the references for a in-depth discussion of the framework.
+This project uses Spring Security to perform a very basic authentication and authorization flow using Facebook and Github.
+I've deployed two "applications" to demonstrate this - one on Facebook and one on Github.
+The demo simply displays what data is made avaialble once a user authenticates via either platform.
+The internal SSO version is being developed but we're having some difficulty with Ping Federate as of this writing.

 ## References
 | Description | Link |
 | ---- | ---- |